Aims and Scope

-Computer Assisted Methods in Engineering and Sciences (CAMES) is a refereed international journal, published quarterly, indexed by Scopus, providing a scientific exchange forum and an authoritative source of information in the field of computational sciences and related areas of applied engineering.
+Computer Assisted Methods in Engineering and Science (CAMES) is an open access, referred international journal, published quarterly, indexed by Scopus and EBSCO, providing a scientific exchange forum and an authoritative source of information in the field of computational sciences and related areas of applied engineering.
 The objective of the journal is to support researchers and practitioners by offering them the means facilitating access to the newest research results reported by leading experts in the field, publication of own contributions, and dissemination of information relevant to the scope of the journal.

 Papers published in the journal will fall largely into three main categories: